hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_exploring__6cd3eee4-47af-4316-b49e-3e9982df2b24-0_0.content.md

 ## The Wallpaper

-Our homepage features a captivating black and white outline of an astronaut exploring a distant planet, with intricate details and shading.
+Our homepage features a Cap<wbr>ti<wbr>va<wbr>ting black and white outline of an astronaut exploring a distant planet, with intricate details and shading.
 This wallpaper serves as a reminder of the endless possibilities that await us in the universe, and inspires us to continue pushing the boundaries of space exploration.

 ## Our Mission